-From what I know of humanity, stories bring people, communities and cultures together.
-While on the other hand, they can separate them to great lengths as well.
+From what I know of humanity, stories bring people, communities, and cultures together.
 Personally, when I get lost in a story it’s usually because of the comfort created.
-I’d muster up enough pleasure from a series of crafted words, images and symbols that carried just the right mixture of good emotion, including a few dashes of fear, placed in the perfect parts of a film or book.
+I’d muster up enough pleasure from a series of crafted words, images and symbols that carried just the right mixture of good emotion, including a few dashes of fear placed in the perfect parts of a film or book.

-Story-Static indicates a complex set of ideas that were supposed to transmit a clear meaning, but ended up failing miserably because I talked too much gibberish.
-If I can’t explain something clearly because of psychological distance and an unusually high-urge to close the gap, I naturally force a greater level of refinement to my thought process.
+Story-Static indicates a complex set of ideas that were supposed to transmit a clear meaning, but ended up failing miserably as I talked too much gibberish.
+If I can’t explain something clearly because of the psychological distance between me and you, AND my impulse to close the gap, I naturally force a greater level of refinement to my thought process.
 I cause a dictionary to spill into my response.
 And a messy one at that.

 Regularly spilling Story-Static as the unclear picture from increased processes, or too many words and too little meaning, means I’ll stay at a great distance from everyone, and that my message will never be truly heard.

 The Impact of a Poorly Executed Story